DaltonLens/DaltonLens/README.md

 DaltonLens is a utility to help colorblind people by providing color filters and highlighting tools.
 It is especially useful to read color-coded charts and plots.
 Here are the main features:

+- Runs as a tray program and always instantly available via the `CMD/Win + Alt + Ctrl + Space` global shortchut.

-- Show a pointer over your screen to get information about the color under the mouse pointer, including its name.
+- Can show an overlay over your screen to get information about the color under the mouse pointer, including its name.

 - Grab a screen region and apply color filters on top of it.
 The current filters include the daltonize algorithm to transfer the color differences into color channels that are easy to distinguish.

-- Highlight similar colors in the region.
+- Click on a pixel and highlight similar colors in the image.
 This is especially useful for charts and plots, and it uses adaptive filters to better handle anti-aliased line plots.

 It is designed to be lightweight and very reactive by relying mostly on GPU processing.

 ## Getting started

+* Windows / Linux: download the Windows installer or the Linux amd64 binary from the release section
-The app is available in the [mac app store](https://apps.apple.com/us/app/dalton-lens/id1222737651) or you can build the source code on Linux.
+* macOS: the app is available in the [mac app store](https://apps.apple.com/us/app/dalton-lens/id1222737651)

 Then you will see a menu tray icon showing that the program is running.
-* You can select the `Grab Screen Region` menu item there, but the recommend way is to use the global shortcut `Ctrl+Alt+Cmd+Space` to activate it and get an overlay showing color information about the pixel under the mouse pointer.
+* You can select the `Grab Screen Region` menu item there, but the recommend way is to use the global shortcut `Ctrl+Alt+Cmd/Win+Space` to activate it and get an overlay showing color information about the pixel under the mouse pointer.
 * Then `q` or `escape` to exit the pointer overlay, or click and drag over a region to select it.
 You can also hit `Space` to automatically select the window under the cursor.
 * Once in the image viewer window you can click on a pixel to highlight similar colors in the image.
-* Use `Right-Click` to get a contextual menu and the list of available filters.
+* Use the controls window to switch the filter / configure the options
 * The help menu item gives all the shortcuts. `Shift` is particularly useful to show the original image regardless of what mode you are currently in.

 ## Demo video & screenshots